jonathan-schilling/objectDetectionVideo/docs/dataset.md

 ## Crop frames

 The learning task just works on the in-game mini-map therefore it's useful to crop the map from the whole image.
-That has the nice side effect that the input data for the network reduces.
-That can be done with the program *src/data/crop_data* the cropped maps can than be found in *data/interim/crops*
+That has the nice side effect that the size of the input data for the network reduces.
+That can be done with the program *src/data/crop_data.py*.
+The cropped maps can than be found in *data/interim/crops*.

 ## Label data